 4. Full Moon All Natural Human Grade Dog Treats, Essential Beef Savory Sticks

-These savory sticks have a chewy texture and are made with human-grade, regionally sourced beef.
-They're a practical treat for training or rewarding your dog, crafted in small batches for freshness.
-The ingredient list is short and free from common fillers and artificial additives.
+These savory sticks have a chewy bite and are crafted using human-grade, regionally sourced beef.
+They're popular for training or as a special reward, and small batch production helps maintain freshness.
+The ingredient list is short and avoids fillers or artificial additives.

 What We Like: